suhasghorp/DiscreteOptimization/README.md

 Facilities Location problem - Gurobi (tooks 2 hours to finish last problem of 2000 facilities with 2000 customers)

-Vehicle Routing problem - PySCIPOpt (required a different strategy for customer count > 20)
+Vehicle Routing problem - PySCIPOpt (required a different strategy for customer count > 20) This is THE TOUGHEST problem of the course!!!